altocodenl/tagaway/readme.md

    - fix scroll height when having many tags
    - bug svgs after untagging and no pictures left
    - Paint picture a bit when selected
-   - when removing tag, if no pictures left with that tag, remove tag from query
+   - When removing tag, if no pictures left with that tag, remove tag from query.
+   - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.

    - Fix moving pic grid when going from/to selecting/unselecting
    - When clicking on no man's land, unselect?
 Discuss with Ruben.
-- see
-   - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
 - upload
    - hide recent uploads
    - show ETA